gizmore/phpgdo/DOCS/GDO7_CHANGELOG.md

 Welcome to the GDOv7 changelog + combined roadmap.

+7.0.2 is almost finished.
+7.0.3 is roadmap.

 Please read it upside down, from bottom to top and sometimes again.

 ## 7.0.3

+ - Files versioned with 7.0.3 are unit tested in `gdo_test.sh --speed` mode.

+ - The gdo_test.sh fuzzer now only tries up to a valid value for a parameter.
+This is faster but misses conjunctured parameters.

  - Support for SQLite **or** Postgres support.
 What shall i try first?